CSC207-2022F-UofT/course-project-linkout/README.md

 - This app can only accommodate MacOS system!!!
 - The Apache Excel POI package and a Python interpreter are required to run this program.
 The link to the Apache package is under src/"Package required for accessing database".

-## Group members:
-Joe Cui, Clara Hu, Tristal Li, Ryan Shi, Michelle Xu, Alex Yin, Yifei Zhang.

 ## Project outline

+## Group members & responsibilities:
+Everyone collborated on each other's tasks, making a clear definition of the responsibilities rather difficult.
+However, in general, the group members had the following responsibilities:
-- Yanlin Li: Recommend User Case, Gateway
+- Yanlin (Tristal) Li: Recommend User Case, Gateway
-- Yifei Zhang
+- Yifei Zhang: Register, login
-- Ryan Shi
+- Chengyan (Ryan) Shi: Report, report gateway, record report, access report, restrict user
-- Chensheng Xu
+- Chensheng (Michelle) Xu: Search
-- Qingyi Hu
+- Qingyi (Clara) Hu
-- Zezhou Cui
+- Zezhou (Joe) Cui
-- Weilin Yin: User Manager Use case, User, RegularUser, VipUser
+- Weilin (Alex) Yin: User Manager Use case, User, RegularUser, VipUser

 ## Project outline: